ONLINE-SYMPOSIUM 2026

 Informationen / Details

-Unterstützung von Kindern mit Lernstörungen – ein Blick in den europäischen Raum
+Unterstützung von Kindern mit Lernstörungen im Bereich Lesen/Schreiben/Rechnen – ein Blick in den Europäischen Raum

-Support for Children with Learning Disabilities – A Look at the European Region
+Support for Children with Learning Disabilities in Reading, Writing, and Arithmetic – A Look at the European Region

 Weiterlesen / Read more